 Although PA housing is unable to offer temporary accommodation we can offer support, advice and guidance, we have understanding members of staff who are trained in understanding the impact of Domestic abuse.

 If you are unable to live in your property on a more long-term basis, we may be able to help you if you have verification from the Police (or other appropriate Agency).

 Please fill in our general online reporting form or phone us on 0116 2576716 to seek advice.

-For more specific support please visit the victim and support website for guidance here.
+For more specific support and information on domestic abuse, please visit the victim and support website for guidance here.